BrianJenney/react-codify/curriculum/week2.md

 **Class Project (60mins)**

-Using what they now know about creating functions and passing down props, have students create a simple TODO list app:
+Using what they now know about creating functions and passing down props, have students create a simple TODO list app using a new react template:

     1. Create a component with a button and an input
     2. Create a list component